 Zou, F., 2015.
 Integrated Study on Sequence Stratigraphic Framework of Deepwater Jackfork Group and Woodford Shale.
 (Doctoral Dissertation, The University of Oklahoma)

 Figure 1: (A) The locations of the digitized outcrop panels.
 Formation, outcrop local, and reference

 are provided in Table 1.
-(B) Displays the correlation panel from Amy and Talling, 2006 with sandstone
+(B) Correlation panel from Amy and Talling, 2006 with sandstone

 beds colored in yellow, mudstone beds colored in light grey, and debrite beds colored in dark